JonathAlves/JonathAlves/README.md

 ## 🚀 About me

-I'm a **Backend Engineer**, with strong specialization in the **Java** ecosystem and focused in building scalable and well designed applications.
+I'm a **Senior Backend Engineer**, with strong specialization in the **Java** ecosystem and focused in building scalable and well designed applications.

-- 💼 Backend Engineer
+- 💼 Senior Backend Engineer
 - ☕ Java Specialist
 - 🧠 Focus on **architecture**, **performance** e **maintainability**
 - 🔗 Experience with **REST APIs** and systems integration.